storytellingron/ForTheLordRPG-DarkAges/README.md

 3. **Sharing**
    - Players and GMs use the Pages link to read the rules.
    - AIs use the raw link to parse the rules directly.
+Always repost the link when asking the AI to do something.
+It will not check the latest by itself.

 4. **Editing**
    - Only the repo owner can update the files.